openhie/facility-recon/packaging/ansible/README.md

 > See the folder `terraform` for a working example to programmatically launch a server instance.

-* Run the playbook.
-It creates the user for facility-recon and gives it sudo access.
+* Create the facility-recon user and gives it sudo access.
 ```sh
 ansible-playbook -i /usr/local/etc/ansible/hosts user.yaml
 ```